Thomas Ruffin Stancil in 2007

 Tommy's singing career flourished in Durham.
 Tommy met Benny Cash.
 They formed a successful duo.
 They were known as the 'Aristocrats of Harmony'.
 Tommy supported himself by working as a sandwich maker at the Broadway Sandwich Company at 201 Jackson in Durham.

 Georgianna grew up in Grayling, Michigan.
 Georgianna's parents were George N. and Leilah M. Olson.
-George was a proprietor of a Rialto Theatre, 302 Michigan Ave., Grayling, Michigan, according to the1930 Census.
+George was a proprietor of a Rialto Theatre, 302 Michigan Ave., Grayling, Mich., according to the 1930 Census.

 George and Leilah married in 1915.
 Leilah was born in New York in 1895.
 George was born in 1892 in Michigan.